mcdeoliveira/pyctrl/doc/tutorial.rst

-*Feedback* here means that a measurement of the motor speed, :math:`\omega`, will be compared with a reference speed, :math:`\bar{\omega}`, to create an *error signal*, :math:`e`.
-When :math:`\omega` matches :math:`\bar{\omega}` exactly then the error signal is zero.
-It is the controller's job to produce a suitable pwm input, :math:`u`, so that this is possible.
-The PI controller does that by *integrating* the error.
+*Feedback* here means that a measurement of the motor speed, :math:`\omega`, will be compared with a reference speed, :math:`\bar{\omega}`, to create an *error signal*, :math:`e`, that will then be *fed back* to the *Motor* by the *Controller*.
+When :math:`\omega` matches :math:`\bar{\omega}` exactly then the error signal, :math:`e`, is zero.
+It is the controller's job to produce a suitable PWM input, :math:`u`, so that this is possible.
+The PI controller does that by *integrating* the error signal.
 Indeed, the transfer-function of the PI controller corresponds to:

 .. math::

    u(t) = K_{\mathrm{p}} e(t) + K_{\mathrm{i}} \int_{0}^t e(\tau) \, d\tau

-You can see that it is the integrator's job to *estimate* the necessary level of motor PWM input, :math:`u`, so that the error can be made small, in other words, so that the motor can track a desired reference speed, :math:`\bar{\omega}`.
+In a way, the integrator *estimates* the necessary level of motor PWM input, :math:`u`, so that the error can be made small, in other words, so that the motor can track a desired reference speed, :math:`\bar{\omega}`.
 Indeed, if the controller succeeds in its task to keep the error signal small, that is :math:`e = 0`, then the contribution from the proportional term, :math:`K_{\mathrm{p}} e(t)`, will also be zero.

 There's lot to be said about how to *design* suitable gains :math:`K_{\mathrm{p}}` and :math:`K_{\mathrm{i}}` [deO16]_.
 Here you